View Klein Karoo in a larger map

 11. Any must-do activities on the route?

-The whole trip is a must for anyone who wants to see a variety of sceneries and places.
+The whole trip is a must for anyone who wants to see a variety of scenic places.
 (See point 6)

 12. Do you have any other comments or advice about the route?

-Avoid the main roads as far as possible and ride the smaller roads and gravel roads.
-You will always be surprised.
+Avoid the main roads and ride the smaller roads and gravel roads.
+You will always be pleasantly surprised.

 14. Are there any doctors and/or hospitals in the area that you know of?